Huangpu, Guangzhou: Guangzhou International Biotech Island

+Foreign economic activities

+In 2021, the total import and export volume of Huangpu District reached US$48.12 billion, an increase of 17.3% year-on-year, accounting for 30.2% of the city's total import and export volume.
+The share of imports and exports in emerging markets continued to grow, with increased imports and exports activities mainly to ASEAN, the EU, South Korea and Mexico.

+Regarding foreign investment activities, Huangpu District received US$5.625 billion in 2021, an increase of 26.6% year-on-year.
+There were 317 projects with contracted total foreign investment of US$3.801 billion in the tertiary sector, accounting for 67.6% of the total amount in the district, mainly concentrated in scientific R&D and experimental projects, leasing and business services, accounting for 47.5% and 24.2% of the total tertiary sector respectively.

 Financial Institutions

 The district is home to several different financial institutions.
 Among these are traditional banks (such as Guangzhou Rural Commercial Bank) and venture capitalists (such as Baidu Ventures or Korea Investment Partners).
 Nevertheless, banks amount to the most significant number (27 in December 2020), followed by insurers (25), financial lease (22), and others (19).

 Among these institutions, the Guangdong Equity Exchange is particularly noteworthy.
 Being the only securities exchange in Guangdong Province, companies from all across the province are listed and displayed there.
 At the end of November 2020, their number totalled 19,726, with total financing and trading transactions of RMB 120.707 billion.

 Transportation

+Public Transportation

+In terms of infrastructure, the district advanced its “rail + express” connectivity strategy.
+In June 2025, the northern section of Tram Line 2 officially opened, significantly enhancing access to key innovation parks.
+The Yongjiu Expressway was also completed, improving north-south connectivity with Baiyun and Huadu districts.
+Meanwhile, the landmark “Knowledge Tower” reached its structural peak, symbolizing the emergence of a new center for scientific and industrial development in Guangzhou Science City.

 Metro

-Huangpu is currently serviced by five lines on the Guangzhou Metro:
+Huangpu is currently serviced by six lines on the Guangzhou Metro: